Aetf/Aetf.github.io/source/_posts/gsoc-kdevelop-lldb-final-report.md

 [Bug 28026]: https://llvm.org/bugs/show_bug.cgi?id=28026 "LLDB-MI doesn't properly output CLI command response using console-stream-output stream"

 ### Build KDevelop From Source
 While the LLDB plugin has been merged into the master branch in [KDevelop repository](https://invent.kde.org/kdevelop/kdevelop), it is not included in any release yet, so you need to build KDevelop from source.
-You can find step-by-step guides on [the community wiki](https://community.kde.org/KDevelop/HowToCompile_v5) and [Kevin's blog](http://kfunk.org/2016/02/16/building-kdevelop-5-from-source-on-ubuntu-15-10/).
+You can find step-by-step guides on [the community wiki](https://community.kde.org/KDevelop/HowToCompile_v5).
 Also, if you don't want to use `kdesrc-build`, be sure to refer to {% post_link build-kdevelop-against-custom-kdevplatform my post%} for how to avoid messing up with system installed KDevelop.

 ## Features
 This section gives a detailed introduction for important features.